optics-dev/Monocle/docs/src/main/mdoc/optics/optional.md

 head.modify(_ + 1)(ys)
 ```

-Or use `modifyOption` / `setOption` to know if the update was successful:
+Or use `modifyOption` / `replaceOption` to know if the update was successful:

 ```scala mdoc
 head.modifyOption(_ + 1)(xs)